Updated November 1, 2022.

 Check If the Benefits You Offer Are Taxable

-If you’re thinking of offering new benefits to your employees in 2021, you should understand what benefits are taxable or non-taxable, and what the limits are for the benefits you must pay tax on.
+If you’re thinking of offering new benefits to your employees, you should understand what benefits are taxable or non-taxable, and what the limits are for the benefits you must pay tax on.

 Generally, most fringe benefits are taxable by the IRS, although there are several non-taxable fringe benefits.

 A cafeteria plan is a written arrangement which allows employees to pay for certain qualified benefits with pre-tax dollars.